BlogFrench Phone Number Format

 4. Dialing Incorrect Format

-The most common mistake is dialing the incorrect format while calling internationally.
+The most common mistake is dialing the incorrect format when calling from another country.
 You must dial your country's exit code, France's country code, area code/mobile prefix, and the receiver’s number.
 Understanding the correct format is essential to connect successfully while calling a French number from abroad.

 Conclusion